Charles White (American football): Personal life and drug use

 During his years at USC, White struggled with cocaine and marijuana use.
 In a 1987 Sports Illustrated article, he admitted to smoking marijuana daily at USC and snorted his first line of cocaine a few weeks before the 1977 Rose Bowl.
 He met fellow USC student Judi McGovern and the two dated throughout their time at USC, eventually marrying and having a daughter.
 However, White continued his cocaine use through college and on into his early NFL career with the Browns.
 White checked into drug rehab in 1982 and was clean for three years.
 Even so, the Browns cut him in 1985 and he was picked up on waivers by the Los Angeles Rams, where he was reunited with John Robinson, his former college coach at USC.

 White soon had a short relapse into cocaine, but got clean again until one night in August 1987, where he and a friend did lines until White was arrested.
 However, Robinson bailed him out of jail and agreed to keep him on the team if he stayed clean.
-White responded with the best season of his career in the strike-affected 1987 season, running for 339 yards in the three "scab games" after the Rams traded Eric Dickerson and then for 100 yards in five straight games afterwards.
+White responded with the best season of his career in the strike-affected 1987 season, running for 339 yards in the three "scab games" after the Rams traded Eric Dickerson —- and then running for 100 yards in five straight games afterwards.

 White and McGovern eventually divorced.
-White sold his 1979 Heisman trophy in 2008 to settle tax debts.
+White sold his 1979 Heisman Trophy in 2000 to settle tax debts.
 White had five children, three daughters and two sons.

 A Los Angeles Times article on July 17, 2022, by Bill Plaschke describes White's struggles with dementia and how he was living in an Orange County, California assisted living facility as of 2022.
 White could still recall his football days, but had issues with day-to-day functioning; the signs were that his dementia was caused by his career playing football.

 White died of liver cancer on January 11, 2023, at the age of 64.
+He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.